YulinLi98/INDE_577_Repo/supervised learning/Perceptron/README.md

 # The Perceptron

-The perceptron is an algorithm for supervised learning of binary classifiers.
+The Perceptron is a supervised, single layer neural network binary classifier.
 It is a type of linear classifier.
-There are generally four parts to implement perceptron, including input values, weights and bias, weighted sum and an activation function.

-In this file, I applied the perceptron algorithm on the primary dataset, 2020 CDC Heart Disease Data.
-I chose the sign function as the activation fuction, and converted the 'HeartDisease' column my mapping 'Yes' to 1 and 'No' to -1.
-I also encoded other categorical variables by onehot encoding.
-Then I split the dataset into traning and testing data, trained the perceptron model on my training dataset and predicted on the testing dataset.
-Finally, I did some performance analysis.
+Typically, training the perceptron includes 3 steps.
+- 1. We initialize the weights.
+Weights may be initialized to 0 or to a small random value.
+- 2. We choose an activation function.
+For each sample in the training dataset, performing the following steps:
+  - a.
+With the input, weights and activation function, we calculate the actual output.
+  - b.
+With actual outputs, true labels and learning rate, we update the weights.
+- 3. The 2nd step may be repeated until the iteration error is less than a specified error threshold, or a predetermined number of iterations has been completed.